This Zombicide review was made after playing the game eight times.

 Zombicide is a cooperative survival game in which you’re attempting to use your survivors’ abilities to deal with hordes of undead.

 Zombicide is a co-op board game that has players take on the roles of survivors.
-Each survivor has a different set of skills that can be used to defeat the the zombies.
+Each survivor has a different set of skills that can be used to defeat the zombies.
 Working together to stop the undead is the only way to win.

 You can play ten different scenarios on different maps in Zombicide, and more can be found both online and in the game’s expansions.
 Every Zombicide campaign is a little bit different than the others.

 Each of the Zombicide characters has a unique set of skills that can help them and their teammates survive.
 The first player may play up to three actions during the course of a turn, and it will increase to four actions later in the game.
-They can choose to move, search, open a door, combat or take an objective.
+They can choose to move, search, open a door, fight, or take an objective.

 Once all the players have had their turn, it’s the zombies’ turn.
 Any zombie on the board will either move or activate.
 If they move into a zone where there is a survivor, they bite them.
 The wounded survivor then takes a wound card and loses an item.
 If the survivor gets two wound cards, they die.
 The zombies also draw a spawn card, and each spawn zone will spawn zombies based on the number on the card drawn.